morelinq/MoreLINQ/README.md

 ### ZipLongest

-Returns a projection of tuples, where each tuple contains the N-th element from each of the argument sequences
+Returns a projection of tuples, where each tuple contains the N-th element from each of the argument sequences.
+If the input sequences are of different lengths then the result sequence will always be as long as the longest of input sequences.
+The default value of the each shorter sequence element type is used for padding.

 This method has 3 overloads.